CODAIT/spark-bench/docs/understanding-spark-bench.md

 Suites themselves can be run serially or in parallel.

-## Spark-Contexts
+## Spark-Submit-Configs

-`spark-bench` allows you to launch multiple spark-contexts by creating and launching multiple spark-submit scripts.
+`spark-bench` allows you to launch multiple spark-submit commands by creating and launching multiple spark-submit scripts.
 This can be advantageous in a number of situations.
 To name just a few:

 - Comparing benchmark times of the same workloads with different Spark settings
 - Simulating multiple batch applications hitting the same cluster at once.
 - Comparing benchmark times against two different Spark clusters!

-Just like suites and workloads, spark-contexts can be launched serially or in parallel.
+Just like suites and workloads, spark-submit-config can be launched serially or in parallel.

 ## Levels and Combinations of Parallelism

 There are many, many different ways of controlling parallelism in `spark-bench`.
-Users can launch one or many spark-contexts serially or in parallel, each containing one or many suites run serially or parallel, each containing one or many workloads run serially or in parallel.
+Users can launch one or many spark-submit-config serially or in parallel, each containing one or many suites run serially or parallel, each containing one or many workloads run serially or in parallel.